A little about Squid Proxy

 sudo service squid status

 Also, if you have errors, we can check the syslog.
-So, for that we can use the command below:
+So, for this we can use the command below:

 sudo cat /var/log/syslog | grep squid